msorvig/pippin/README.md

 ## pippin ("pi ping")

-An google app engine apllication for trakcing raspberry pis.
+An google app engine service for trakcing Raspberry Pis.

 Your Raspberry Pi on the local network, but where?
 The DHCP lease might have expired and your Pi will find itself with a new IP adress.